devjohnpark/nest.js_study/README.md

-for study node.js, nest.js, typescript
+## For study node.js, nest.js and typescript